TedTschopp/tschopp.net/_posts/2018-04-22-Dungeons-and-Dragons-5th-Edition-Rules-For-Gamma-World-Weapons.md

 ## Weapon Size Increases

-The following is from the D&D 5e DMG guide

 * Large weapons have double the number of dice they had at normal size.

 * Huge weapons have triple the number of dice they had a normal size.